 Stopping In The Middle Of The Road Without Hazard Lights

 If a car with auto defects or other issues stops in the middle of the road, the driver must turn on their hazard lights to alert others.
-Failing to do so can make them liable for a crash.
+Failing to do so can result in potential liability in the event of a crash.

 Abrupt Lane Changes

 If a front driver suddenly moves into your lane without signaling and then slows down or stops, you may not have enough time or space to avoid a collision.
-Such unsafe lane changes can make the front driver partly or fully liable for the crash.
+In these situations, unsafe lane changes may be considered when evaluating fault.

 Not every rear-end accident is simple.
-Various factors can complicate your case, making it harder to prove fault and calculate fair compensation.
+Various factors can complicate your case, making it challenging to assess fault and calculate fair compensation.
 Below are some of them:

-- Involvement of Third Parties โ Sometimes, a crash happens because of a broken car part, a dangerous road condition, or another careless driver, such as in situations that explain why big rig trucks often get rear-ended.
-These third-party issues may mean youโll need to file more than one claim to get fair compensation.
+- Involvement of Third Parties — Sometimes, a crash happens because of a broken car part, a dangerous road condition, or another careless driver, such as in situations that explain why big rig trucks often get rear-ended.
+These third-party issues may mean you may need to file a case against multiple parties to pursue compensation.

-- Disputes or False Claims โ The front driver might give a story that pins the blame on the rear driver.
-Itโs important to have strong evidence like photos, dashcam videos, or witness statements to support your side.
+- Disputes or False Claims — The front driver might give a story that pins the blame on the rear driver.
+It’s important to have evidence, like photos, dashcam videos, or witness statements, to support your claim.

-- Limited or No Insurance Coverage โ If the other driver has insufficient or no insurance, you may need to use your coverage.
-Filing an uninsured/underinsured motorist claim still requires knowing how your policy works and what steps to take.
+- Limited or No Insurance Coverage — If the other driver has insufficient or no insurance, you may need to use your coverage.
+Filing an uninsured/underinsured motorist claim still requires understanding how your policy works and what steps to take.

-If any of these issues apply to your crash, car accident lawyers, who also handle rear-end collision cases, can guide you through these challenges and help protect your rights.
+If any of these issues apply to your crash, car accident lawyers, who also handle rear-end collision cases, can guide you through these challenges and help advocate for your rights.

 - You were following too closely.